Spain roasts as summer's third heatwave peaks | Science-Environment

 - Spain

+"We need to make the most of the tourist (season)," said Martin, a waiter at El Greco cafeteria.
+"With these fans at least we can make the terrace a bit more pleasant and fresh."
+At Casa Antonio, which sells traditional Spanish products, owner Alberto Solano was handing out frozen sangria to passing tourists.

-With the tourist season also hitting its peak, sightseers in Madrid were getting more sun than they bargained for.
-Visitors waiting in line at the Prado museum were sprayed with water by employees.
-Tourists said they were keeping to the shade, drinking lots of water and eating ice cream to stay cool.
-The heatwaves recorded in Spain and wider Europe this summer have worsened a prolonged drought, lowering reservoir levels as water evaporation and consumption increase and prompting authorities in Catalonia to impose new water usage restrictions.
+"We found some shade and we found some sangria," said Ryan Williams, 53, a basketball coach from Colorado visiting with his daughter Emily.
+"It's very refreshing."
+The heatwaves recorded in Spain and wider Europe this summer have also worsened a prolonged drought, lowering reservoir levels as water evaporation and consumption increase and prompting authorities in Catalonia to impose restrictions.

 As Spain suffocates under high temperatures, ice on its mountains is melting.
 The Cryosphere, a scientific journal focused on frozen water and ground, published a peer-reviewed paper on Tuesday showing how the Aneto Glacier, the largest in the Pyrenees, is melting and could disappear altogether.

 The paper shows the glacier lost about two-thirds of its surface area between 1981 and 2022 and has been reduced to just half a square km.
 The glacier's mean ice thickness was reduced by about 30 meters in the same period.
-The melting sped up in 2021 and 2022, which were particularly warm years in Spain.
+The melting accelerated in 2021 and 2022, both particularly warm years in Spain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)